jhaabh/kofu/README.md

 ### Defining Tasks

-Tasks in Messor must implement two methods:
+Tasks in Kofu must implement two methods:

 1. `get_id()`: Returns a unique identifier for the task.
 2. `__call__()`: Contains the main logic of the task.